Jumaruba/jtimesched/docs/02_assignment/02_assignment.md

 2. **Characteristics of each parameter**:
   - the `element` and `data` parameters must respect [Xml's syntactic rules](https://www.w3schools.com/xml/xml_syntax.asp).
 Given that an element may be empty, `data` may be `null`.
 However, if `data` is not `null`, it must be an object that implements the `toString()` method, because the content of an Xml element is textual.
 The name of the element must not be empty;
-  - the existence of attributes (`atts`) must not be compulsive, as Xml elements don't always have them;
+  - the existence of attributes (`atts`) must not be mandatory, as Xml elements don't always have them;
   - the `TranformerHandler` `hd` may be either "new" i.e. when no elements were added yet; or it may already have elements i.e. when we wish to add multiple nested elements.
 If it is `null`, no element can, of course, be added.

 3. **Constraints**: Given that, in the particular case of this application, we only want to store simple details about each `Project`, the `data` parameter just needs to tolerate numeric values (to store times), `String` values (for the title, notes, among others), and, of course, it must support `null` values, in the case of empty Xml elements.